flutter/website/src/community/china.md

 contact [flutter-dev@googlegroups.com](mailto:flutter-dev@googlegroups.com)
 for assistance.

-If you're running into issues that only occur when using the `flutter-io.cn` server, consider reporting the issue to
-[the issue tracker (镜像问题)](https://github.com/cfug/flutter.cn/issues/new/choose).
+If you're running into issues that only occur when using the `flutter-io.cn` server, consider reporting the issue to [the issue tracker (镜像问题)](https://github.com/cfug/flutter.cn/issues/new/choose).

+## Publishing apps

+If you receive errors when attempting to publish your package, you might need to configure a proxy.

+To configure a proxy, check out the [Dart documentation on proxies][].

+[Dart documentation on proxies]: {{dart-site}}/tools/pub/troubleshoot#pub-get-fails-from-behind-a-corporate-firewall

 ## Community-run mirror sites